BruceWind/AESJniEncrypt/README.md

 ![confused so](https://github.com/weizongwei5/AESJniEncrypt/raw/master/img/obfscator_screen.png)

 Confused SO file is three times the size of original SO file.
-If the size of SO file bother you, you can disable obfscator-lvvm.
+If the size bother you, you can disable obfscator-lvvm.
 It is unnecessary.

 ### In addition, what I have to tell you:
 Because you need to do signature verification, I can't provide **jcenter** dependencies, pls forgive me!